vicentinileonardo/old_website/projects.md

 Team size: 1 person

-+ I was responsible for the whole project.
++ I was responsible for the whole project, from model exploration to final implementation. <br>

 ### Tech stack